Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 Pro Tip: To prevent mold, never store hats in damp places and always make sure they’re fully dry before putting them away.

-Step 5: Air dry properly
+Step 5: Let it air dry properly

 Freshly cleaned hat reshaped and air-dried on a clean towel to maintain crown and brim shape